wireapp/brand/text/glossary/index.md

 {: #notify} ~~notify~~ → [unmute](#unmute)
 : Deprecated term for re-enabling notifications in a conversation.

+{: #on-premises} on premises
+: Wire servers installed on customer hardware.
+Do not use ~~on premise~~.
+_(The trailing “s” in “premises” is critical — a “premise” is an assumption.
+Use “on premises” to mean on site at a particular location.)_

 {: #on-wire} on Wire
 : Use this to refer to the Wire platform as a whole.
 See “[in Wire](#in-wire)” (app).